 What a treat to find medieval graffiti, art from another age, so as a new hobby I've decided to seek out more medieval graffiti with a view of recording what I consider to be important art.

-I am no expert of their whole meanings or creation but as I venture on with this project I'm sure I'll have a much better understanding of these wonderful witch marks and other interesting carved insignia.
+I am no expert of their whole meanings or creation but as I venture on with this project I'm sure I'll have a much better understanding of these wonderful caliglyphs and other interesting carved insignia.

 So, what is a hexfoil?
 It's a symbolic carving created for protection from evils, a remnant of the medieval mind and superstitions of the day.
 They are thought to be dated between 1300 - 1800 and generally found in and around medieval churches, barns and other historic buildings.